message/iata/SM.md

 - a negative COVID-19 antigen or molecular test taken at most 48 hours before arrival; or
 - a COVID-19 recovery certificate; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+All documents must be in English, French, Italian or Spanish.
 - This does not apply to:
 - military personnel;
 - passengers younger than 6 years;
 - more exemptions can be found at <a href="http://tinyurl.com/294etdv7">http://tinyurl.com/294etdv7</a> .
 8. Passengers who have been in or transited through Bangladesh, India or Sri Lanka in the past 14 days must have a negative COVID-19 antigen or molecular test taken at most 72 hours before arrival.
+The test result must be in English, French, Italian or Spanish.
 They are also subject to:
 - a COVID-19 antigen or molecular test upon arrival; and
 - quarantine in a hotel for 10 days; and
 - another COVID-19 antigen or molecular test at the end of quarantine.
 - This does not apply to passengers younger than 6 years.
 9. Passengers who have been in or transited through Gibraltar or United Kingdom in the past 14 days must have a negative COVID-19 antigen or molecular test taken at most 48 hours before arrival.
+The test result must be in English, French, Italian or Spanish.
 They are also subject to self-isolation for 5 days and a COVID-19 antigen or molecular test at the end of the self-isolation.
 - This does not apply to passengers younger than 6 years.
 10. Passengers who have been in or transited through Brazil in the past 14 days are subject to a COVID-19 antigen or molecular test upon arrival.
 - This does not apply to passengers younger than 6 years.